What makes good design? Is it an eclectic mishmash of color and composition, or is it the strategic combination of spatial void and visual stimuli?

 Style Cards Vol. 2

-Use this set of design inspiration cards to define your brand’s look and feel, gamify your design workshops, and enhance your moodboards.
-The cards are curated into 10 themes that reflect the world’s visual trends.
+Use this set of 135 design cards to explore visual trends, define a brand’s look and feel, gamify design workshops, and enhance moodboards.
+These cards contain works of modern designers and are curated into 10 themes that reflect the world’s visual trends.